Search

 Winnipeg Family Physician Medical District

-Dr. Dan Hunt is one of two Winnipeg Family Physician Medical District representatives on our Board.
-In 2009, he graduated…
+Dr. Dan Hunt is one of three Winnipeg Family Physician Medical District Representatives.
+In 2009, he graduated from the University…

-Dr. Dan Hunt is one of two Winnipeg Family Physician Medical District representatives on our Board.
+Dr. Dan Hunt is one of three Winnipeg Family Physician Medical District Representatives.
 In 2009, he graduated from the University of Manitoba Faculty of Medicine, subsequently completing a residency in Rural Family Medicine within the Dauphin program in 2011.
 From 2011 to 2023, he established a comprehensive family medicine practice in Carman and Winkler, which included hospital-based responsibilities encompassing emergency medicine, inpatient care, and surgical assisting.
 During this period, he also engaged in administrative leadership, serving on the clinic executive committee and the hospital pharmacy and therapeutics committee.

 Since 2023, he has transitioned to Winnipeg, where he currently practice urgent care medicine at Seven Oaks and Concordia Hospitals, as well as provide HMO coverage in the Health Sciences Centre Medical Intensive Care Unit.